codeBelt/sjs-base-model/README.md

 ## Release History

+ * 2018-03-20 v1.2.0 Handle null being passed in and console.error message.
+Remove null check condition from constructor in code examples.

  * 2018-03-05 v1.1.0 Fixed issue: If an array of data passed in with no BaseModel assigned.
 It would set it as an empty array.
 Now it will assign the raw array data correctly.

  * 2018-02-24 v1.0.0